rpeszek/my-blogs/posts/2022-11-07-empirical-programming.md

 [^formalprog]: The term _formalism_ has special meaning in mathematics, I use it colloquially (i.e. all mathematics is formal).
 Examples of formal approaches popular among FP-ers could be equational reasoning, use of logical implication (e.g. with Haskell type class constraints), use of mathematical or structural induction (an exercise using it is included later in this post).
 Readers familiar with equational reasoning may agree with me about its similarity to a refactoring process where the developer mentally verifies that the new code is equivalent to the old.
 The line between formal and informal is sometimes thin.

-[^formalprog2]: This is kinda fun to think about: we have only empirical evidence of mathematics itself being _correct_, we know we will never prove it formally.
-Mistakes in mathematics are very rare.
+[^formalprog2]: This is kinda fun to think about: we have only empirical evidence of mathematics as a whole being _correct_, we know we will never prove it formally.
+Mistakes in mathematics are very rare (more on this in next footnote).
 However, we have a lot of empirical evidence of (past) _incorrectness_ in various empirical sciences.
-I am a pragmatist enough to say that mathematics is correct, the rest looks good until we learn more about it (just like bugs in software).
+I am a pragmatist enough to say that mathematics is correct (at least comparatively speaking), the rest looks good until we learn more about it (just like bugs in software).
 I believe a significant part of people trained in mathematics and formal reasoning share this viewpoint.
 File it under IMO if you must.
 I just love the the beginning story in [_add_blank_target Types, Abstraction and Parametric Polymorphism (John C. Reynolds)](https://people.mpi-sws.org/~dreyer/tor/papers/reynolds.pdf) paper, it seems very relevant.

+[^xeno]: This blog post: [xena project, formalizing mathematics](https://xenaproject.wordpress.com/2021/01/21/formalising-mathematics-an-introduction/) is really worth reading as a whole.
+It points out that mathematicians do make errors too and argues about the need to add computer assisted formal verification to mathematics.
+My argument is comparative, errors in mathematical proofs are rare and exceptional.

 [^immu]: Obviously, a well established empirical knowledge will not change for ages as well.
 Immutability is a result of getting things right, empirical method converges towards it, formal method starts there.
 My metaphor "empirical is mutating in-place" is not perfect.